 Commercial property taxes in the UK are the highest in the OECD.
-Retailers want to see fundamental reform of Scotland’s £2.8 billion annual business rates system in order to support investment, business growth and help revive our high streets – where one out of every 11 premises is vacant.
+Retailers want to see fundamental reform of Scotland’s £2.8 billion annual business rates system in order to support investment, business growth and help revive our high streets – where one out of every 10 premises is vacant.

-We are pleased that the Government heeded our calls and commissioned the Rates Review led by Ken Barclay.
-This must recast business rates for the decades ahead and deliver a system which is modern, sustainable and competitive.
+Progress is being made however there is still plenty to do to recast business rates for the decades ahead and deliver a system which is modern, sustainable and competitive.